pakeke-constructor/PushOps/txt_and_images/components.md

     onGround  = function(e)end -- ent goes into ground;
     z_min = -1 -- doesnt go below z=-1 (default = -1)
 }

+grounded = true/false -- read-only field used by gravitySys.
+                    -- false if ent is in the air

 gravitymod = 1 -- modifies the gravity (-1 means ent goes up, 0.5 = half grav)